 We employ a relatively simple model of electoral choice, wherein a representative majority voter (RMV) uses the posterior assessment of P's quality and compares this with an outside opportunity (captured by a draw from a stationary distribution of candidates for chief prosecutor), controlling for an exogenously specified adjustment cost.
-A more expansive model could involve candidates proposing platforms (see Duggan and Martinelli, 2017, for detail on such models), so they would not be ex ante indistinguishable (although their proposals might not be credible).
-One could also envision a model wherein crime is much more pervasive (e.g., tax evasion).
+An extension might involve a challenger who decides whether to run against an incumbent; if the challenger has private information about the incumbent's quality or his own, then the decision to challenge the incumbent is informative.
+For instance, Gordon, Huber and Landa (2007) provide a model of voting to retain or replace an incumbent office-holder (not necessarily a prosecutor).
+The model assumes that the incumbent's ability to implement a policy desired by voters depends on the office-holder's quality ("competence").
+A potential challenger has private information about the incumbent's (and his own) quality.
+As challenges are costly to mount, entry into the race is a signal to voters.
+McCannon and Pruitt (2018) provide a related model that focuses on prosecutor elections wherein the challenger is a member of the prosecutor's staff.
+In this event, there is good reason to believe that the challenger has private information about the quality of the prosecutor, and it is costly to challenge the incumbent as a loss is likely to result in termination.
+In equilibrium, an insider's decision to challenge an incumbent is informative to (uninformed) voters; moreover, a low-quality incumbent may choose not to run.
+The model's predictions are qualitatively consistent with empirical regularities in prosecutorial elections.
+Finally, another potential extension could involve candidates proposing platforms (see Duggan and Martinelli, 2017, for detail on such models), so they may not be ex ante indistinguishable (although their proposals might not be credible).48 One could also envision a model wherein crime is much more pervasive (e.g., tax evasion) than we have allowed for (recall, over one-half of our voters obtain non-positive draws of their future value from a crime).
 In this case, the benefits accruing to voters who will be criminals (in the next period) could be involved in determining the outcome, and issues of strategic voting would be more relevant.